-- Respect on relevant stakeholders and personal privacy - Delete information that infringes the personal privacy and update AI algorithm and so on (when obtaining any information that infringes the privacy of relevant stakeholders, including AI business users, or individual persons). - Request a deletion of information that infringes the personal privacy and update AI algorithm and so on (when spreading any information that infringes the privacy of relevant stakeholders, including AI business users, or individual persons).
+- Respect on relevant stakeholders and personal privacy - Delete information that infringes the personal privacy and update AI algorithm and so on (when obtaining any information that infringes the privacy of relevant stakeholders, including AI business users, or individual persons). - Request a deletion of information that infringes the personal privacy and update Al algorithm and so on (when spreading any information that infringes the privacy of relevant stakeholders, including Al business users, or individual persons). - Since there is a possibility that AI users may input personal information or other privacyrelated data when using the system, a mechanism to assist in determining the presence of privacy information and ensuring its confidentiality during system input should be introduced.